jpowie01/CIFAR10-HandsOn/README.md

 ----------------

-This hands-on was prepared for one of my presentations that took place on Computer Vision mini-course at "Gradient" student's orgranization at Gdańsk University of Technology, Poland.
+This hands-on was prepared for one of my presentations that took place on Computer Vision's mini-course at student's orgranization called "Gradient" (Gdańsk University of Technology).

 Before running this hands-on, please recall the materials from previous meetings, especially my "Introduction to CNNs", which you can find in the root directory